 Entrance requirements vary for individual courses and programs.
 The sections required are based on the chosen curriculum.
 Students will receive the test results immediately.
 Results from tests do not affect eligibility for admission, but developmental courses may be required as part of the student's curriculum if the test indicates the need.
-Prior to taking the test applicants are encouraged to obtain the Practice Placement Test from Student Services, the Student Enrichment Center, or the Job Link Center.
+Prior to taking the test applicants are encouraged to obtain the COMPASS Sample Test Questions from the Student Enrichment Center or the JobLink Center.
+They can also be accessed at www.act.org/compass.
 After completing the practice test an applicant may find it helpful to review some of the test subject matter before attempting the test.
-A Placement Test Review Class is offered at the Job Link Center once a semester.
+A placement test review class is offered at the JobLink Center once a semester.